 Causes of Temporomandibular Joint Issues (TMJ)

-Common causes of TMJ disorders can include:
+Causes of TMJ disorders that are common in patients with TMJ can include:

 - Teeth grinding or jaw clenching

 - Crooked teeth

 Patients with the above conditions are more prone to developing TMJ disorders because they put the jaw under pressure.
 This pressure can be painful and may result in more problems for patients.

 Symptoms of TMJ

 - Jaw pain

 - Difficulty chewing